tophatsilk/tophat-silk/docs/developerManual/Datatypes.md

 ```
 **Figure 2**.
 FromWidget definition in Form.purs.

-These FormWidget are called in the helper functions at lines 86 and further in the Form.purs, that verify input.
+These FormWidgeta are called in the helper functions at lines 86 and further in the Form.purs, that verify input.

 Expanding the number of data types will have to start here.

 The FormStates that are produced by the helper functions at lines 86 and further (starting with the 'intInput' function) in the Form.purs, are used to choose the ComponentHTML (HTML representation) which is used to present the inputs.
 This is done in the render section of Form.purs which starts at line 180 (with the 'render' function).
 The rendering will be discussed later on.

 And finally, there is the manner upon which the information in the interface is updated, something that is not discussed in detail in the above theory.
 In the current project a 'timestamp' was chosen to distinguish old data from new data.
-This timestamp is generated using the standard purescript Data.DateTime.Instant module (https://pursuit.purescript.org/packages/purescript-datetime/6.1.0/docs/Data.DateTime.Instant).
+This timestamp is generated using the standard Purescript Data.DateTime.Instant module (https://pursuit.purescript.org/packages/purescript-datetime/6.1.0/docs/Data.DateTime.Instant).
 In the FormState type shown in Fig. 1, the timestamp is recorded as the 'lastChaneAt' value.

 #### Component rendering
 In accordance to the Halogen component structure, a render function is provided (line 180 in Form.purs).
 In the definition of this structure, again, the distinction is made between the datatypes (Int, Text, Boolean, and, recently, Number).
 For each type a separate render function is defined.
 This implies that, if we were to introduce a new datatype, a new, separate render function will have to be defined using the Halogen syntax.